anthonyrisinger/cga/9/cga+04.md

 - 1 scaling degree of freedom
 - 3 special conformal transformations (inversions through spheres)

 That's 10 parameters total.
 To represent this 10-dimensional group as orthogonal transformations, we need a space where the orthogonal group has at least dimension 10.
-For the orthogonal group $O(p,q)$, the dimension is $(p+q)(p+q-1)/2$.
+For the orthogonal group $O(p,q)$, the dimension is $(p+q)(p+q-1)/2$ (counting independent rotation planes).
 The minimal choice is a 5-dimensional space.

 But dimension alone isn't enough—the metric signature matters crucially for creating the right geometric structure.